reactjs/react.dev/beta/src/pages/learn/index.md

 }
 ```

 When you click the button, the `onClick` handler fires.
 Each button's `onClick` prop was set to the `handleClick` function inside `MyApp`, so the code inside of it runs.
 That code calls `setCount(count + 1)`, incrementing the `count` state variable.
-The new `count` value is passed as props to all buttons, so they appear updated together.
+The new `count` value is passed as props to all buttons, so they all show the new value.

 This is called "lifting state up".
 By moving state up, we've shared it between components.